 Concert highlights have included performing the 3rd Mvt from Gorecki’s Symphony of sorrowful songs in the Howard Assembly room with the orchestra of Opera North, conducted by Tony Kraus.

-When she’s not singing Sophie very much enjoys her side hustle as a private dog walker.
+When she’s not performing or directing Sophie very much enjoys her side hustles as a private dog walker, and a bra fitter.
+Not at the same time, yet...

 Sophie Levi as Romilda sings with an assured baroque gloss and portrays her conflicting emotions with real depth.